8bitsquid/CompFinder/README.md

 # CompFinder

-> Computer map and availability app
+> Computer map and availability app.
+This app is still in pre-release.

 ## Getting Started